 Getting to Kantishna

-The Denali Backcountry Lodge is taking reservations for summer 2022.
-Flights to and from Kantishna are operating on Wednesdays and Sundays.
-If you fly in on Wednesday, you are committing to a 4 night stay with a departure on Sunday.
-If you fly in on Sunday, you are committing to a 3 night stay, with a departure on Wednesday.
-Only 12 cabins will be open (the superior cabins and the creekside cabins) and prices start at $1650 per person per night.
-This price includes lodging, flights, and meals but does not include the spa or alcoholic drinks.
+The Denali Backcountry Lodge is taking reservations for summer 2023.
+Flights to and from Kantishna are operating several days a week.
 From the Denali Backcountry Lodge, you can explore Kantishna and Wonder Lake but as far as I know, you will not be able to visit Eielson.
 Call the Backcountry Lodge for more information.

 There is a chance that day trips to Kantishna will be offered in the summer, but this still remains to be seen.
 This would be done by airplane, with flights running from the Denali Park airport to Kantishna.
 I recommend checking the National Park Service website to see if this will be offered.